 Few minutes with a Yogini

-The story started with a master namely Lachen Gonpo Rapzey, he came from Eastern Tibet to central Tibet with a statue of future Buddha Maitreya.
-He had meditated on a small cave near the Zingqi village.
+The story starts with a master, Lachen Gonpo Rapzey, who came from Eastern Tibet to central Tibet with a statue of future Buddha Maitreya.
+He had meditated in a small cave near the Zingqi village.
 He wanted to build a monastery, so he offered many spiritual practices to future Buddha Maitreya.
 One day, the statue told him the monastery should be constructed near the pond.
 Zingqi means near the pond in Tibetan.

 Photo: Main relic statue of future Buddha Maitreya at Zingqi monastery

-When Je Tsongkhapa saw the ruins at Zingqi monastery.
+When Je Tsongkhapa saw the ruins at Zingqi Monastery

 The bird poop droppings on the head of future Buddha Maitreya, he cried with tears.
 Later, he reconstructed the Zingqi monstery.
 Reconstructing the Zingqi monastery is one of the main deeds of his four main spiritual activities in Tibetan Buddhism.

 Photo: My mother and me at Zingqi monastery

-My few minutes with a Yogini
+A few minutes with a Yogini

 She is staying quite far from the monastery alone in a small mud house.
 I have asked her a few questions.

 b.
 Why did you leave the home and stay in retreat?